marijnh/Eloquent-JavaScript/19_paint.md

 {{index "hexadecimal number", "toString method"}}

 The two hexadecimal digits per component, as used in our color notation, correspond precisely to the 0 to 255 range—two base-16 digits can express 16^2^ = 256 different numbers.
-The `toString` method of numbers can be given a base as argument, so `n.toString(16)` will produce a string representation in base 16.
+The `toString` method of numbers can be given a base as an argument, so `n.toString(16)` will produce a string representation in base 16.
 We have to make sure that each number takes up two digits, so the `hex` helper function calls `padStart` to add a leading 0 when necessary.

 We can load and save now!
 That leaves one more feature before we're done.